k8ssandra/cass-operator/README.md

 make test
 ```

 test target will spawn a envtest environment, which will require the ports to be available.
+To test the unit test workflow, one can use the [act](https://github.com/nektos/act) to run the tests with simply running `act -j testing`.
+While integration tests will work with `act` also, we do not recommend that, since it runs them serially and that takes a long time.

 #### End-to-end Automated Testing